someparty/someparty/source/articles/2020-06-07-call-me-out.html.markdown

 That song arrived alongside a set of four-track demos recorded for *Transformation Highway*.
 The band released the material as part of an effort to raise funds for the [Black Legal Action Centre](https://www.blacklegalactioncentre.ca/), to which Little Kid's pledged the entirety of their revenue this month.
 You can pick those recordings up at [Bandcamp](https://littlekid.bandcamp.com/album/three-hwy-demos) for a limited time.

-In addition, Little Kid recently took part in a covers compilation celebrating the Canadian singer/songwriter Fog Lake.
+In addition, Little Kid recently took part in a covers compilation celebrating the Canadian singer-songwriter Fog Lake.
 The album, from Slovakia's [Z Tapes](https://ztapes.bandcamp.com/album/fog-lake-covers-compilation), features the band's take on "Breaking Over Branches."

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=1887951541/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/track=3907713956/transparent=true/" seamless><a href="http://littlekid.bandcamp.com/album/transfiguration-highway-2">Transfiguration Highway by Little Kid</a></iframe>